pubpeer-for-zotero/pubpeer-for-zotero/README.md

 pubpeer-for-zotero Development
 ==============================

+## Basis of Code

+The code in this development branch is based on the [Zotero-ODF-Scan](https://github.com/Zotero-ODF-Scan/zotero-odf-scan) extension -- all credit for getting our extension off the ground goes to the authors of Zotero-ODF-Scan.

+## The Development Branch

 This is the development branch of the pubpeer-for-zotero extension.

-This extension is still in development and all code currently resides in a dedicated development branch.
+This extension is still in development and all code currently resides in this dedicated development branch.
 Once the extension is usable the development branch will be merged with the master branch to prepare for release of the extension.

+### Obtaining and Testing the Extension

 To test this extension, clone into the repository